Leyner-Andres-Bejarano-Palacios/java_tutorial/exercises/java_concepts_exercise/java_concepts_exersice.md

 Answer.
 It swaps them.
 It could hardly be more efficient because it does so by copying references, so that it is not necessary to copy millions of elements.

+### 1.2.11  Develop an implementation SmartDate of our Date API that raises an exception if the date is not legal.

+### solution

+this will be cool to do with my brother